rafl/nanomsg-raw/README.md

 separate servers.
 These applications can then communicate via PAIR sockets.

 The downside of this protocol is that its scaling properties are very limited.
-Splitting the application into two pieces allows to scale to two servers.
+Splitting the application into two pieces allows one to scale to two servers.
 To add the third server to the cluster, application has to be split once more, say be separating HR functionality into hiring module and salary computation module.
 Whenever possible, try to use one of the more scalable